ginesthoii/SecureMaestro/README.md

 # SecureMaestro
 Secure, automated practice tools for musicians — inspired by Vivaldi’s Four Seasons and engineered with AppSec principles.
 Blending music and security, SecureMaestro offers sandboxed tools for looping, tempo-mapping, and safe performance analysis.
-# SecureMaestro

-**SecureMaestro** is an experimental project blending classical music practice with modern application security principles.
-Inspired by Vivaldi’s *Four Seasons: Winter*, the goal is to create secure, automated tools that make learning music easier — while also showcasing secure coding and AppSec best practices.

 ---